dialectrical/documentation/source/content/guides/terminus/01-introduction.md

 title: Terminus Guide
 subtitle: Introduction
 description: Learn about Terminus, the command line interface for advanced interaction with the Pantheon platform.
-layout: guide
-showtoc: true
+terminuspage: true
+type: terminuspage
+layout: terminuspage
 contributors: [whitneymeredith]
 categories: [develop]
 tags: [reference, cli, local, terminus, workflow]
-permalink: docs/guides/terminus
+permalink: guides/terminus
 anchorid: terminus
+nexturl: guides/terminus/install/
+image: terminus-thumbLarge
+reviewed: "2020-02-05"
 ---

 Terminus is a command line interface that provides advanced interaction with Pantheon.
 Terminus enables you to do almost everything in a terminal that you can do in the Dashboard, as well as scripting and much more.